Nhallick/SIM/README.md

 	already an order placed.
 This will help avoid duplicate cutter orders in the future (especially when signing out tools that have quantity below the minimum bin threshold)
 ---------------------------------------------------------------------------------------------------------------------------
+v1.2.6

+	*Thursday, January 11th 2018 7:17 AM*
+	-First commit of the new year!
+	-Added a button on the devOptions screen that will loop through all the tools in the inventory and recalculate the cost based on the quantity. used for the odd case where the inventory has a discrepency so it can be fixed anytime without me having to go through each item and find which one is wrong.
+Also it tells you which tools its changed.